Anion Gap (Blood)

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.

 Results are given in milliequivalents per liter (mEq/L).
-Normal results are 10 to 12 mEq/L, although the normal level may vary from lab to lab.
+Normal results are 3 to 10 mEq/L, although the normal level may vary from lab to lab.

 If your results are higher, it may mean that you have metabolic acidosis.

-If you have hypoalbuminemia, or less albumin protein than normal, your expected normal result must be adjusted downward.
+Hypoalbuminemia means you have less albumin protein than normal.
+If you have this condition, your expected normal result must be lower.

 How is this test done?